The mention-density model: how AI search actually cites mid-market e-commerce brands

 Get news and updates about GEO, AI search and new features.
 Unsubscribe anytime.

 We audited 50+ mid-market e-commerce brands across the four leading LLMs over two weeks.
-Three findings challenge common Generative Engine Optimization (GEO) advice.
-The most contrarian: AI-readiness schema does not predict citation rate, and the audit-tool category - our own Visibility Vitals checker included - has been pointing at the wrong intervention.
+Three findings cut against common Generative Engine Optimization (GEO) advice.
+The most contrarian one: AI-readiness schema does not predict citation rate - and the audit-tool category, our own Visibility Vitals checker included, has been pointing customers at the wrong intervention.

-This post walks through the three findings with the per-brand data, explains the latent variable that connects them, and closes with the three interventions that actually correlated with citation lift in our sample.
+This post walks the three findings with the per-brand data, names the latent variable that connects them, and closes with the three interventions that actually correlated with citation lift in our sample.

-One disclosure up front: GEOlikeaPro is itself a GEO audit tool.
+One disclosure up front, because it matters: GEOlikeaPro is itself a GEO audit tool.
 Our own Visibility Vitals checker scores brands on the very schema/robots/sitemap signals this post argues are over-weighted.
-The contrarian finding applies to our own product, not just a faceless industry - and it's why we ran the audit in the first place.
+The contrarian finding lands on our own product, not some faceless industry - and that's exactly why we ran the audit instead of looking away.

 How GEOlikeaPro audits AI citation: 50+ brands × 4 LLMs across three sprints